Emperor Hirohito and Japan's Role in World War II

 Advertisement

-Who Was Hirohito?
+Who Was Japanese Emperor Hirohito?

-Michinomiya Hirohito was born in Tokyo April 29, 1901, the first son of Japan's Crown Prince Yoshihito, who later became the Emperor Taisho.
+Michinomiya Hirohito was born to the Japanese imperial family in Tokyo on April 29, 1901.
+He was the first son of Japan's crown prince Yoshihito, who later became the Emperor Taisho.
 Educated in Japan, Hirohito was a microbiologist who later developed an interest in marine biology.
-In 1921, Hirohito became the first Japanese crown prince to go abroad, traveling to Europe.
-There, he was especially enchanted with the freedom and informality of the English royal family.

 Advertisement